sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 #### How can I export the transcription as subtitles (SRT)?

-When the transcription is done, click the share button in the toolbar, and choose “SRT”.
+When the transcription is done, click the save button in the toolbar, and choose “SRT”.

 #### How can I transcribe a YouTube video?